Having issues with your employment contract?

 Where the parties have reduced the employment contract to writing, there is less scope for terms to be implied.
 The more detailed the contract, the less willing the courts will be to imply additional terms.

-Contracts sometimes contain 'entire contract' clauses.
+Sometimes contracts contain 'entire contract' clauses.
 These clauses generally state that the written terms of the contract are the entire agreement between the parties.
 In some circumstances additional terms can be implied into these contracts, notwithstanding the 'entire agreement' clause.

 An employment contract can be varied by agreement between the parties, subject to an express right conferred on the employer to make unilateral amendments.
 In the absence of such a right, an employer cannot unilaterally vary the terms and conditions of employment.